 Contact: Professor D Deglon

 The centre concerns itself with basic research, industrial research and development, and postgraduate education in computational and applied mechanics.
 Its activities are multidisciplinary, involving the participation of persons qualified in a number of branches of engineering, applied mathematics and scientific computing.
 The research interests involve the broad field of non-linear problems in solid, structural and fluid mechanics, with a particular emphasis on the application and development of the finite element method.

 The centre promotes and develops research in engineering education to improve student learning.
 It is now regarded as the key player in the promotion of engineering education research and development across South Africa.

-Contact: Associate Professor Brandon Collier-Reed
+Contact: Professor Brandon Collier-Reed